dell/ansible-powerscale/docs/modules/ads.rst

 Synopsis
 --------

 Manages the Active Directory authentication provider on the PowerScale storage system.
-This includes creating, modifying, deleting and retreiving the details of an ADS provider.
+This includes adding spn, removing spn, fixing spn, checking spn, creating, modifying, deleting and retreiving the details of an ADS provider.